Traci Rae Manos is a poet & singer-songwriter.

 Other recent honors include receiving an Artists 360 award in 2019 from the Mid-America Arts Alliance and Walton Family Foundation to record a new album.
 In 2014, Manos also won the Guy Owen Prize for poetry from Southern Poetry Review for her poem, “Outlaw Country”, which was selected by the late, Pulitzer Prize-winning American poet, Claudia Emerson.

 Manos has performed musically for audiences in the USA, UK, and Germany.
-Her fourth record—currently in production—is set for release in summer 2021.
-Her three previous recordings are available on Spotify, YouTube, iTunes, and Amazon:
+Her fourth record, Ozark Daughter, was released in October 2021.
+All of her recordings are available on Spotify, YouTube, iTunes, and Amazon.

 In 2009, her song, "Wish You Were Here" appeared in the film, Coyote County Loser.
 Manos's EP, '58 Transtar Deluxe, received four out of five stars from Maverick Magazine (UK) in 2007.
 Her songs have seen airplay on NPR's The Folk Sampler with Mike Flynn.